All Products

 4. Use the redis-benchmark utility to benchmark the performance of Redis.

-Perform a benchmark with NetACC
+Perform a benchmark by using NetACC

 1. Run the following command on the ECS instance that serves as the Redis server to start Redis and accelerate Redis by using NetACC: